dsubnet0/random-workout/README.md

 # random-workout
-Generate a variable length workout based on moves from a local JSON database.
+Generate a variable length workout based on moves from a local or Dropboxed JSON database.

 To run at commandline: